We are committed to helping you through the process and giving you access to all the information you need to help prepare you for your procedure.

 If you have medical questions or concerns, call Gritman Same Day Surgery at 208-883-6261.
 Our hours are 7 a.m. to 5 p.m., Monday through Friday.

 To ensure the best outcomes, it is critical that you follow pre-procedure guidelines given to you by your health care provider.
 In the days leading up to your surgery, you may be asked to make changes to your diet and medications.
-You will also be given pre-operative bathing instructions to help reduce the potential for infection and information on getting tested for COVID-19.
+You will also be given pre-operative bathing instructions to help reduce the potential for infection.

 Making life decisions about your health care or the health care of a loved one can be stressful and frightening, but you are not alone.
 While your physician is your primary source of information on these sensitive decisions, all members of the Gritman Medical Center team are here to answer your questions or discuss concerns with you.